edsu/diary/README.md

 ---

+## 5/7/2023

+*Purring* *bedewed* *fatigues* - that's what these *incipient* days feel like, filled with the monotonous *roar* of the quotidien, *wrapped* tightly around my very being.
+The *clash* between the ordinary and the exciting continues to be an ongoing *gamble* that I risk losing myself in, as if the *piccoluomini* of life's theater that plays out in front of me are never quite sated.
+The thoughts of *Haldane* and his *summitless* *provocateur* spirit often come to my rescue, preventing me from falling into the *stagnate* waters of boredom.
+But as the *ashen* sky shifts from *comely* hues of dusk to the pitch blackness of night, the *wailing* cries of my restless heart get louder, begging for *lessons* in spontaneity and daring to be learnt.
+And in these moments of intense vulnerability, I seek solace in the *quiescence* of a well lived life sans regrets.

 ## 5/5/2023

 *Yestreen*, I spent a fascinating day at the *Estmere* *ranchito*, a cozy paradise I have grown to love.
 Despite my initial reservations, I found myself in high spirits as I joined a group of guests *bantering* playfully over freshly baked *muffin*s.
 It was during this conversation that I discovered the host's affinity for a peculiar sport of *plank* balancing.
 Rather surprisingly, I too got embroiled in this delightful exercise.
 Not to be *mistaken*, it wasn't a graceful affair.
 I can still recall the *writhings* of losing balance and the subsequent *hobble* around the room to regain composure; my companions managed to stay surprisingly *unsympathetic*.
 The day took an interesting turn when I stumbled upon a conversation between two elderly gentlemen, Mr. *Knappish* and his cousin, fiercely debating if the *ranchito*'s new fence *infringed* the neighbor's land.
 Our host's attempt to *systematize* the entire property had evidently not been met with unanimous approval.
 While the debate raged on, I found solace in the company of a lovely lady *pertained* to music; she enraptured me with her insightful thoughts of opera and the classical arts. *Requiting* her wisdom, I shared with her my own passions and life philosophies.
 Just like that, *eighty* minutes passed, and evening *canvassed* the sky, signaling the end of a day that will forever evoke the fondest memories.